Multiway Multislice PHATE: Visualizing Hidden Dynamics of RNNs through Training: Background

-\paragraph{M-PHATE:} Gigante et al.~\citep{Gigante_Charles_Krishnaswamy_Mishne_2019} model the evolution of the hidden units and their community structure using a multislice graph.
-Let $F$ be an FNN with a total of $m$ hidden units, and let $F^{(\tau)}$ be the representation of the network after being trained for $ \tau \in \{1, . . . , n\}$ epochs on the training data $\bm{X}$.
-The algorithm first calculates a shared feature space using the normalized activations of all hidden units $(1, . . . , m)$ on the input data, as a 3-tensor:
+\paragraph{M-PHATE:} ~\citet{Gigante_Charles_Krishnaswamy_Mishne_2019} model the evolution of the hidden units in a feedforward neural network and their community structure using a multislice graph.
+Each slice corresponds to the network at an epoch during training, and the collection of graphs represents the dynamical system resulting from the evolution of the network's hidden states.
+Let $\bm{F}$ be an FNN with a total of $m$ hidden units, and let $\bm{F}^{(\tau)}$ be the representation of the network after being trained for $ \tau \in \{1, . . . , n\}$ epochs on the training data $\bm{X}$ sampled from a larger dataset $\bm{\Pi}$.
+The algorithm first calculates a shared feature space using the normalized activations of all hidden units $ i \in \{1, \ldots , m\}$ on the input data, as a 3-dimensional tensor:

-where $\bm{F}_i^{(\tau)}(\bm{Y}_k) : \mathbb{R}^d \rightarrow \mathbb{R}$ denote the activation of the $i$-th hidden unit of $\bm{F}$ for the $k$-th sample from input data $\bm{Y}$.
-Here, $\bm{Y}$ is a subset of $p$ samples from the $d$-dimensional training data $\bm{X}$, with an equal number of samples from each input class.
-The training data $\bm{X}$ is drawn from a larger dataset $\bm{\Pi}$, and $p \ll |\bm{X}|$.
-This activation tensor $\bm{T}$ is then used to calculate intraslice affinities between pairs of hidden units within an epoch $\tau$ during the training, as well as the interslice affinities between a hidden unit $i$ and itself at different epochs: where $\alpha$ is the $\alpha$-decay parameter, $\sigma_{(\tau, i)}$ is the intraslice bandwidth for unit $i$ in epoch $\tau$, and $\epsilon_{n}$ is the fixed interslice bandwidth.
-These matrices are then combined to form an $nm \times nm$ multislice kernel matrix $\bm{K}$, which is then symmetrized, row-normalized, and visualized using PHATE in 2D or 3D.
+where $\bm{F}_i^{(\tau)}(\bm{Y}_k) : \mathbb{R}^d \rightarrow \mathbb{R}$ denotes the activation of the $i$-th hidden unit of $\bm{F}$ for the $k^{th}$ sample from input data $\bm{Y}$.
+Here, $\bm{Y}$ is a subset of $p$ samples from the $d$-dimensional training data $\bm{X}$, with an equal number of samples from each input class, and $p \ll |\bm{X}|$.
+This activation tensor $\bm{T}$ is then used to calculate intraslice affinities between pairs of hidden units within an epoch $\tau$ during the training, as well as the interslice affinities between a hidden unit $i$ and itself at different epochs:

+where $\alpha$ is the $\alpha$-decay parameter, $\sigma_{(\tau, i)}$ is the intraslice bandwidth for unit $i$ in epoch $\tau$, and $\epsilon$ is the fixed interslice bandwidth.
+These matrices are combined to form an $nm \times nm$ multislice kernel matrix $\bm{K}$, which is then symmetrized, row-normalized, and visualized using PHATE in 2D or 3D.